Carbondale

 - The card you hoped to claim stays in their network.

-- The challenge card and the defending card are discarded face down.
+- The challenge card and the defending card are discarded.
+Players may discard face down.

 - Your opponent draws exactly one card to replace the one discarded, using the usual card drawing rules (below).